What’s the problem?

 Pacific Islands Food Revolution (Rob Oliver)

-The Pacific Islands Food Revolution is the world’s first multi-country Masterchef-style cooking competition.
-It will be launched in four countries in the Pacific; Fiji, Tonga, Samoa and Vanuatu.
-The initiative is led by chef and television presenter Rob Oliver, and is using reality TV, radio and social media to inspire greater use of local ingredients and healthy eating in the Pacific region.
+The world’s first multi-country Masterchef-style cooking competition launched in four countries in the Pacific; Fiji, Tonga, Samoa and Vanuatu.
+Led by chef and television presenter Rob Oliver, and using reality TV, radio and social media to inspire greater use of local ingredients and healthy eating in the Pacific region.

 Prosperous Farmer (Telenor Pakistan)